sverweij/upem/README.md

 - When it's done `npm install` and re-run your automated quality checks.
 - Done.

+If you just want to see what up'em _would_ update use its `--dry-run` switch.

 ## Sample

 You can e.g. set up some npm scripts so you can `npm run upem`